Nelson, New Zealand: Air transport

 In February 2018, the approach road to the airport was flooded when the adjoining Jenkins Creek burst its banks during a storm that brought king tides and strong winds.
 The airport was closed for about one hour.
-In 2022, the NZ SeaRise programme identified Nelson airport as one area of particular vulnerability to sea level rise, with a projected subsidence of 5 mm per year.
-The airport's Chief Executive said that the proposed runway extension would be planned around the latest sea level rise forecast, and that the airport was "here to stay", despite the concerns over the threats posed by sea level rise.
+In 2022, the NZ SeaRise programme identified Nelson airport as an area of particular vulnerability to sea level rise, with a projected subsidence of 5 mm per year.
+The airport's chief executive said that the proposed runway extension would be planned around the latest sea level rise forecast, and that the airport was "here to stay", despite the concerns over the threats posed by sea level rise.

 Maritime transport

-Port Nelson is the maritime gateway for the Nelson, Tasman and Marlborough regions and a vital hub for economic activity.
-The following shipping companies call at Port Nelson:
+Port Nelson is the maritime gateway for the Nelson, Tasman and Marlborough regions and an important hub for economic activity.
+The following shipping companies call at the port: